 Let me ask you a question.
 Does a 1% annual fund annual management charge or a 0.5% financial adviser annual fee seem insignificant to you?
 These small innocent fees can be extremely costly over a long period of time.
 If you haven’t been paying attention to these fees, I’m going to present you with some startling numbers that will show just how much these fees will cost you over a long period of time.

-This is why it’s essential you pay attention to how much fees your funds are charging and why I always recommend buying low fee index trackers that have low turnover, low taxes, require no research and very little management.
+I always recommend buying low fee index trackers that have low turnover, low taxes, require no research and very little management.

 In order for you to really see how damaging fund and management fees can be to your overall nest-egg, see the table below.